Oxford University Space and Astronomy Society

 1. The name of the Society

-The name of the Society shall be "The Oxford Space and Astronomical Society."
+The name of the Society shall be "The Oxford University Space and Astronomy Society."

 2. The aims of the Society